ember-learn/guides-source/guides/release/getting-started/quick-start.md

 The `action` helper allows you to add event listeners to elements and call named functions.
 By default, the `action` helper adds a `click` event listener, but it can be used to listen for any element event.
-Now, when the `button` inside the `li` element is clicked, a `showPerson` method will be called in the `people-list` component.
+Now, when the `li` element is clicked, a `showPerson` method will be called in the `PeopleList` component.

-_Note: While the button element will ensure that your code is accessible, you may require an extra style or two if you wish to have it look like regular text.
-You might be tempted to use a regular link here, but that will cause your accessibility tests to fail._

 Add the action to the `people-list.js` file: